-- project\file (Required): Path to the .sln file. - targets (Optional, Defaulted to None): List of targets to build. - upgrade\project (Optional, Defaulted to True): Will call devenv to upgrade the solution to your current Visual Studio.

-- build\type (Optional, Defaulted to None): Use a custom build type name instead of the default settings. build\type one. - arch (Optional, Defaulted to None): Use a custom architecture name instead of the settings.arch one.
-It will be used to build the /p:Configuration= parameter of MSBuild.
-It can be used as the key of the platforms parameter.
-E.g. arch="x86", platforms={"x86": "i386"} - force\vcvars (Optional, Defaulted to False): Will ignore if the environment is already set for a different Visual Studio version. - parallel (Optional, Defaulted to True): Will use the configured number of cores in the conan.conf file or tools.cpu\count(): - In the solution: Building the solution with the projects in parallel. (/m: parameter). - CL compiler: Building the sources in parallel. (/MP: compiler flag) - toolset (Optional, Defaulted to None): Specify a toolset.
-Will append a /p:PlatformToolset option. - platforms (Optional, Defaulted to None): Dictionary with the mapping of archs/platforms from Conan naming to another one.
+- project\file (Required): Path to the .sln file. - targets (Optional, Defaulted to None): Sets /target flag to the specified list of targets to build. - upgrade\project (Optional, Defaulted to True): Will call devenv /upgrade to upgrade the solution to your current Visual Studio. - build\type (Optional, Defaulted to None): Sets /p:Configuration flag to the specified value.
+It will override the value from settings.build\type. - arch (Optional, Defaulted to None): Sets /p:Platform flag to the specified value.
+It will override the value from settings.arch.
+This value (or the settings.arch one if not overridden) will be used as the key for the msvc\arch dictionary that returns the final string used for the /p:Platform flag (see platforms argument documentation below). - parallel (Optional, Defaulted to True): Will use the configured number of cores in the conan.conf file or tools.cpu\count(): - In the solution: Building the solution with the projects in parallel. (/m: parameter). - CL compiler: Building the sources in parallel. (/MP: compiler flag). - force\vcvars (Optional, Defaulted to False): Will ignore if the environment is already set for a different Visual Studio version. - toolset (Optional, Defaulted to None): Sets /p:PlatformToolset to the specified toolset.
+When None it will apply the setting compiler.toolset if specified. - platforms (Optional, Defaulted to None): This dictionary will update the default one (see msvc\arch below) and will be used to get the mapping of architectures to platforms from the Conan naming to another one.
 It is useful for Visual Studio solutions that have a different naming in architectures.
 Example: platforms={"x86":"Win32"} (Visual solution uses "Win32" instead of "x86").
-This dictionary will update the default one:

-- use\env (Optional, Defaulted to True: Applies the argument /p:UseEnv=true to the MSBuild call. - vcvars\ver (Optional, Defaulted to None): Specifies the Visual Studio compiler toolset to use. - winsdk\version (Optional, Defaulted to None): Specifies the version of the Windows SDK to use. - properties (Optional, Defaulted to None): Dictionary with new properties, for each element in the dictionary {name: value} it will append a /p:name="value" option. - output\binary\log (Optional, Defaulted to None): If set to True then MSBuild will output a binary log file called msbuild.binlog in the working directory.
+- use\env (Optional, Defaulted to True: Sets /p:UseEnv=true flag. - vcvars\ver (Optional, Defaulted to None): Specifies the Visual Studio compiler toolset to use. - winsdk\version (Optional, Defaulted to None): Specifies the version of the Windows SDK to use. - properties (Optional, Defaulted to None): Dictionary with new properties, for each element in the dictionary {name: value} it will append a /p:name="value" option. - output\binary\log (Optional, Defaulted to None): Sets /bl flag.
+If set to True then MSBuild will output a binary log file called msbuild.binlog in the working directory.
 It can also be used to set the name of log file like this output\binary\log="my\log.binlog".
-This parameter is only supported starting from MSBuild version 15.3 and onwards. - property\file\name (Optional, Defaulted to None): When None it will generate a file named conan\build.props.
-You can specify a different name for the generated properties file.
+This parameter is only supported starting from MSBuild version 15.3 and onwards. - property\file\name (Optional, Defaulted to None): Sets p:ForceImportBeforeCppTargets.
+When None it will generate a file named conan\build.props.
+You can specify a different name for the generated properties file. - verbosity (Optional, Defaulted to None): Sets the /verbosity flag to the specified verbosity level.
+Possible values are "quiet", "minimal", "normal", "detailed" and "diagnostic". - definitions (Optional, Defaulted to None): Dictionary with additional compiler definitions to be applied during the build.
+Use a dictionary with the desired key and its value set to None to set a compiler definition with no value.